KhalisFoundation/banidb-api/README.md

 # Get Involved

 Interested in coding?
 Have a love for Gurbani?
 Want to help with Marketing?
-Whatever your passions, we would love to work with you. reach out to us and join our active Slack Channel today!
+Whatever your passions, we would love to work with you.
+Reach out to us and join our active Slack Channel today!

 Found a mistake in Gurbani?
 Have a better translation?
 Become a contributor to BaniDB!
 Visit: https://tinyurl.com/banidb-signup for instructions.